 Debt funds also provide a marginally higher return as compared to that offered by fixed deposits.
 Moreover, debt funds also offer relaxation in taxation and with zero TDS deduction.

-Fixed Deposits do not permit premature withdrawals under any circumstances.
-Your money is locked away for good until it matures.
-If you must, you will be asked to pay the penalty for premature withdrawal to redeem your money.
+Fixed deposits can be withdrawn before maturity with penalty for premature withdrawal to redeem your money.
 However, in case of debt funds, there are options available with open-ended and close–ended debt funds.
 Open-ended funds give you the freedom to retract your money at any point of time from the mutual fund while close-ended funds have some predefined lock-in periods.

 In conclusion, it is safe to say that mutual funds provide a professional management of your money, and with all the market risks evaluated carefully, you can benefit more from investing in a debt fund.
 They are perfect for short term thought-out investments with all risks considered.
 But, if you’re planning on investing in a risk-free investment option, you should go with fixed deposits.